FAQs: Uniform Loan Delivery Dataset

 The Fannie Mae ULDD has been updated to reflect changes as a result of the redesigned URLA.
 Specifically:

 - LoanForeclosureOrJudgmentIndicator (Sort ID 599) conditionality has been updated.
 For loans originated using the redesigned URLA, this data is not required.

 - PropertyStructureBuiltYear (Sort ID 67) conditionality has been updated.
-For loans originated using the redesigned URLA, the data is not required if the loan has no appraisal - for example, for certain High LTV Refi transactions or for loans delivered with a DU-issued appraisal waiver.
+For loans originated using the redesigned URLA, the data is not required if the loan has no appraisal - for example, for certain High LTV Refi transactions or for loans delivered with a DU-issued value acceptance (appraisal waiver).

 - BorrowerPaidDiscountPointsTotalAmount (Sort ID 194) conditionality has been changed to Optional.
 Sellers may source this data from the UCD if they wish to provide it in the ULDD.

 Q20.
 In the ULDD data specification, what is the difference between Loan Affordable Indicator in Sort ID 238 and Loan Affordable Indicator in Sort ID 513.1?